LedererLab/fMRI/Data/preprocessing_documentation.md

 ## Acknowledgements

-The preprocessing and averaging procedure (Steps 1 thorough 5) was devised and implemented by
+The preprocessing and averaging procedure (Steps 1 through 5) was devised and implemented by

 * **[Zhang Min](mailto:chinazm@gmail.com)** Scientist at Mayo Clinic